Matus-Dubrava/file_scanner/README.md

             -   add better error handling

     -   refactor paths to use `joinpath` instead of `/`
-    -   add new table tracking summary statistics such as no. tracked files, no. lines, no. updated lines
-        -   also include total no. files
-        -   add command that can collect this data
     -   refactor Union types to use `|` instead
     -   add script for running test coverage
     -   add option to search based on custom attributes and values via `mdm list` once the custom file attributes